Macroscopic scale: High energy physics compared to low energy physics

-Particle physics, dealing with the smallest physical systems, is also known as high energy physics.
+Particle physics, dealing with the smallest physical particles, is also known as high energy physics.
 Physics of larger length scales, including the macroscopic scale, is also known as low energy physics.
-Intuitively, it might seem incorrect to associate "high energy" with the physics of very small, low mass-energy systems, like subatomic particles.
-By comparison, one gram of hydrogen, a macroscopic system, has ~ 6×10^23 times the mass-energy of a single proton, a central object of study in high energy physics.
-Even an entire beam of protons circulated in the Large Hadron Collider, a high energy physics experiment, contains ~ 3.23×10^14 protons, each with 6.5×10^12 eV of energy, for a total beam energy of ~ 2.1×10^27 eV or ~ 336.4 MJ, which is still ~ 2.7×10^5 times lower than the mass-energy of a single gram of hydrogen.
+Intuitively, it might seem incorrect to associate "high energy" with the physics of very small, low mass–energy systems, like subatomic particles.
+By comparison, one gram of hydrogen, a macroscopic system, has ~ 6×10^23 times the mass–energy of a single proton, a central object of study in high energy physics.
+Even an entire beam of protons circulated in the Large Hadron Collider, a high energy physics experiment, contains ~ 3.23×10^14 protons, each with 6.5×10^12 eV of energy, for a total beam energy of ~ 2.1×10^27 eV or ~ 336.4 MJ, which is still ~ 2.7×10^5 times lower than the mass–energy of a single gram of hydrogen.
 Yet, the macroscopic realm is "low energy physics", while that of quantum particles is "high energy physics".

 The reason for this is that the "high energy" refers to energy at the quantum particle level.
 While macroscopic systems indeed have a larger total energy content than any of their constituent quantum particles, there can be no experiment or other observation of this total energy without extracting the respective amount of energy from each of the quantum particles – which is exactly the domain of high energy physics.
-Daily experiences of matter and the Universe are characterized by very low energy.
+Daily experiences of matter and the universe are characterized by very low energy.
 For example, the photon energy of visible light is about 1.8 to 3.2 eV.
 Similarly, the bond-dissociation energy of a carbon-carbon bond is about 3.6 eV.
 This is the energy scale manifesting at the macroscopic level, such as in chemical reactions.
-Even photons with far higher energy, gamma rays of the kind produced in radioactive decay, have photon energy that is almost always between ×10^5 eV and ×10^7 eV – still two orders of magnitude lower than the mass-energy of a single proton.
+Even photons with far higher energy, gamma rays of the kind produced in radioactive decay, have photon energy that is almost always between ×10^5 eV and ×10^7 eV – still two orders of magnitude lower than the mass–energy of a single proton.
 Radioactive decay gamma rays are considered as part of nuclear physics, rather than high energy physics.

 Finally, when reaching the quantum particle level, the high energy domain is revealed.
-The proton has a mass-energy of ~ 9.4×10^8 eV; some other massive quantum particles, both elementary and hadronic, have yet higher mass-energies.
-Quantum particles with lower mass-energies are also part of high energy physics; they also have a mass-energy that is far higher than that at the macroscopic scale (such as electrons), or are equally involved in reactions at the particle level (such as neutrinos).
+The proton has a mass–energy of ~ 9.4×10^8 eV; some other massive quantum particles, both elementary and hadronic, have yet higher mass–energies.
+Quantum particles with lower mass–energies are also part of high energy physics; they also have a mass–energy that is far higher than that at the macroscopic scale (such as electrons), or are equally involved in reactions at the particle level (such as neutrinos).
 Relativistic effects, as in particle accelerators and cosmic rays, can further increase the accelerated particles' energy by many orders of magnitude, as well as the total energy of the particles emanating from their collision and annihilation.